-- Shorts (and skirts) are to be mid-length or longer.
+Shorts (and skirts) are to be mid-length or longer.
 The final judgment of whether a pair of shorts is mid-length or not is up to the administration and faculty on a case-by-case basis.
-Shorts may not be torn or ripped. - Shorts that have wording must follow all dress code regulations.
-See below.
+Shorts may not be torn or ripped.

 Bare midriffs, low-rise pants (undergarments may not be visible at any time), low-cut shirts or blouses, low-cut dresses, and pajamas are not permitted.
 The dress code applies during gym class, athletic practices, and for anyone using the fitness facilities.
 All students must wear shirts at all times.
+These include turtlenecks, crewnecks, blouses and/or sweaters.